lawrence-ivan-reyes/acs-3310-postkit-app/README.md

 # PostKit

-A lightweight content management tool for managing blog posts.
+A content management tool for managing blog posts.

 ## Features